What Are the Most Common Mistakes Companies Make During IT Asset Disposal?

 Treating ITAD as an Afterthought

 IT disposal is often only thought about once the devices start to pile up and it becomes an issue, which isn’t ideal or proactive when it comes to proper ITAD.
 Multiple issues can come with this approach and make things harder on the team and company.
-For example, waiting until it piles up can result in missed value recovery, lost tracking, and blind spots in compliance.
+For example, waiting until equipment piles up can result in missed value recovery, lost tracking, and blind spots in compliance.
 If you find yourself not thinking about IT disposal until it becomes a problem, then it’s time to incorporate ITAD into the lifecycle of your IT assets.
-This will keep your company on top of disposal, while abiding by regulations and compliance, and allowing you to avoid the buildup that can cause stress and difficulties addressing disposal.
+This will keep your company on top of disposal, while staying compliant and avoiding the buildup that can cause stress and difficulties.

 Data Security Practice Issues

-Data security is one of the top reasons that you should have an ITAD system in place, because breaches can cause huge problems for your company and your customers.
-One thing to remember is that “deleting” data is not enough when it comes to IT devices.
-In today’s time, deleting is not enough, and the information could still be recoverable by unauthorized sources.
-This is what leads to data breaches, lawsuits, and the loss of customer trust in your services that you provide.
-More than likely, you’ve probably heard of a company that’s had a breach that has cost them thousands or even millions, as well as resulted in customer loss.
-To avoid the possibility of a data breach, it’s important to use proper data destruction methods such as shredding, degaussing, or NIST 800-88.
-To keep up with this destruction process and ensure that it’s being done properly, record and track the destruction for compliance and tracking inside and outside of the company.
+Data security is one of the top reasons you should have an ITAD system in place, because breaches can cause huge problems for your company and your customers.
+One thing to remember is that simply “deleting” data is not enough when it comes to IT devices.
+In today’s world, deleted information can still be recoverable by unauthorized sources.
+This can lead to data breaches, lawsuits, and the loss of customer trust in your services.
+You’ve probably heard of companies that suffered breaches costing them thousands or even millions, along with losing customers.
+To avoid a data breach, it’s important to use proper data destruction methods such as shredding, degaussing, or NIST 800-88.
+To ensure the process is done properly, record and track destruction for compliance and accountability both inside and outside the company.

 Not Paying Attention to Compliance and Regulations

-Requirements with regulations and compliance are something that cannot be skipped as a company that handles IT devices.
+Compliance and regulatory requirements cannot be skipped for companies that handle IT devices.
 These regulations are put in place for the safety of your customers, information, and your business.
-Some of these regulations include e-waste regulations, HIPAA, and SOX.
-Not following these protocols for regulations can result in hefty fines, legal action, and even brand damage.
-It’s important to implement ITAD practices that follow the compliance and regulation requirements properly.
-Working with an ITAD company can allow you to receive certifications and documentation that showcase your regulatory compliance.
+Some of these include e-waste regulations, HIPAA, and SOX.
+Not following these protocols can result in hefty fines, legal action, and even brand damage.
+It’s important to implement ITAD practices that meet compliance and regulation requirements.
+Working with an ITAD company allows you to receive certifications and documentation that verify your compliance.

 Not Repurposing or Reselling Assets

-ITAD doesn’t just refer to the disposing of devices, but it can also mean repurposing and reselling them for another use.
-There is a huge gap here that many companies don’t take advantage of when it comes to IT assets, and being able to repurpose them is a great way to have a circular economy and give back to communities or businesses.
-If you’re not repurposing, then you’re wasting materials that could be used again, and you’re missing out on extra revenue from reselling.
-Working with a certified ITAD company will help you to repurpose and resell your assets.
+ITAD doesn’t just refer to disposing of devices — it can also include repurposing and reselling them for another use.
+Many companies miss this opportunity, but repurposing helps promote a circular economy and can give back to communities or other businesses.
+If you’re not repurposing, you’re wasting materials that could be reused and missing out on extra revenue from reselling.
+Working with a certified ITAD company can help you repurpose and resell your assets responsibly.

 Ignoring ESG and Environmental Implications

-Your environmental impact as a company that uses IT assets is extremely important, so ensuring you are aware of your impact is crucial.
-If you’re sending your assets straight to a landfill, then you’re missing out on a huge opportunity to have a better environmental impact, which also helps with ESG investors.
-You can work with certified recyclers to help recycle your unused assets, as well as reuse programs to help distribute your assets somewhere else that can utilize them.
+Your environmental impact as a company that uses IT assets is extremely important, so being aware of it is crucial.
+If you’re sending assets straight to a landfill, you’re missing a huge opportunity to improve your environmental impact and appeal to ESG investors.
+You can work with certified recyclers to recycle unused assets, as well as reuse programs to help distribute equipment to organizations that can utilize it.

 Lack of Internal Policies

-It’s important to ensure that everyone in your business is on the same page when it comes to your ITAD practices.
-Everyone should know the process, what is to be done, and how to report it.
-If you’re not ensuring that everyone is on the same page, then you could face consequences such as missing assets and inconsistent disposal, which could result in even bigger problems, such as data breaches.
-Ensuring that you have practices in place that are easily communicated will keep everyone in the chain of command on the same page.
+It’s important to ensure that everyone in your business is on the same page when it comes to ITAD practices.
+Everyone should know the process, what needs to be done, and how to report it.
+Without clear communication, you risk missing assets and inconsistent disposal, which can lead to bigger problems like data breaches.
+Having policies that are easily communicated and understood keeps everyone aligned and accountable.